cloudposse/packages/docs/targets.md

-duffle                    0.3.5b1    CNAB installer ec2-instance-selector     2.0.2      A CLI tool and go library which recommends instance types based on resource criteria like vcpus and memory emailcli                  1.0.3      Command line email sending client written in Go. fargate                   0.3.2      CLI for AWS Fargate fetch                     0.4.2      fetch makes it easy to download files, folders, and release assets from a specific public git commit, branch, or tag figurine                  1.0.1      Print your name in style
+duffle                    0.3.5b1    CNAB installer ec2-instance-selector     2.0.2      A CLI tool and go library which recommends instance types based on resource criteria like vcpus and memory emailcli                  1.0.3      Command line email sending client written in Go. envcli                    0.7.1      A simple wrapper that allows you to run commands within ethereal docker containers fargate                   0.3.2      CLI for AWS Fargate fetch                     0.4.2      fetch makes it easy to download files, folders, and release assets from a specific public git commit, branch, or tag figurine                  1.0.1      Print your name in style